The Renewable Energy Law Review: Renewable Energy and the Dodd Frank Act

 A contract can have embedded optionality that does not make it a swap, such as a contract for all a generating facility's power,11 or a right to change delivery time and delivery points.12 The consequences of a right to change delivery quantities vary under the various CFTC interpretations and guidances.
 Optionality to change volumes to take advantage of market price movements would be interpreted by the CFTC as a swap; changing volumes in response to physical or regulatory requirements driving the buyer to need different volumes would not.13 An intermittent solar resource only generates when the sun shines.
 That solar resource could be interconnected near many other solar resources and, without integrated energy storage, each would deliver a lot of energy on a sunny day, potentially causing negative real-time prices because of congestion.
 The party bearing that negative price risk may want the contractual right to curtail energy deliveries during periods of this kind.
 That right could be interpreted by the CFTC as an embedded volumetric option, subjecting the transaction to regulation as a swap, but not necessarily, because it is exercised in response to physical factors, namely sunny weather, that drive the negative pricing.14

-The CFTC excludes from swaps regulation customary commercial arrangements that the CFTC has interpreted Congress did not intend to regulate as swaps but that could have otherwise been captured by the CFTC's expansive interpretation of its jurisdiction.15 These include ordinary retail consumer transactions16 and probably certain regulatory compliance transactions, such as those for California Resource Adequacy capacity.17 Since at a gas station an energy commodity customer can choose whether to buy one gallon or fill her tank, visiting a gas station could be a transaction with an embedded commodity option.
+The CFTC excludes from swaps regulation customary commercial arrangements that the CFTC has interpreted Congress did not intend to regulate as swaps but that could have otherwise been captured by the CFTC's expansive interpretation of its jurisdiction.15 These include ordinary retail consumer transactions16 and probably certain regulatory compliance transactions, such as those for California Resource Adequacy capacity.17 Because, at a gas station, an energy commodity customer can choose whether to buy one gallon or fill his or her tank, visiting a gas station could be a transaction with an embedded commodity option.
 Purchasing groceries online for delivery next week could be a forward contract and orders could embed swap-like optionality in that forward contract.
 These transactions would be swaps but for the customary commercial arrangement exception, which is separate from the forward contract exclusion, trade options exemption and other CFTC exemptions regarding energy commodity transactions.
 Unfortunately, the full scope of each of these is often unclear.

 There is no single CFTC regulation, nor indeed any combination of regulations, that delineates compliance requirements.
 The CFTC provided a complex three-part test18 and seven-part test,19 which it followed with final regulations,20 interim final regulations,21 proposed regulations,22 no-action letters,23 proposed interpretations,24 staff interpretations,25 final interpretations,26 proposed guidances,27 guidance and policy statements28 and undated frequently asked questions (or FAQs).29 It is unclear which of the two contracting parties to a transaction confirms the legal interpretation, or whose potentially differing application of the various CFTC guidances controls.30 Under Chairman Massad, the CFTC revised rules31 and provided additional interpretations and guidances32 that in general make it less likely that most commercial users will run afoul of the CFTC's swap regulations and interpretations, which somewhat reduces the risks to those who do not perform, perhaps not knowing the need to perform, the requisite analysis.

 A very important compliance issue is the distinction between a commodity option and a trade option.33 Parties must first filter transactions through the CFTC's tests to determine whether they have a commodity option.
-Next, if the parties to the option, the commodity underlying the option, and the consequences upon exercise of the option all meet conditions in the trade option exemption rule,34 it is considered a 'non-financial commodity trade option' and is regulated as DFA-lite.35 If not, it is considered a commodity option and subject to the full panoply of DFA regulation as a swap.
+Next, if the parties to the option, the commodity underlying the option and the consequences upon exercise of the option all meet conditions in the trade option exemption rule,34 it is considered a 'non-financial commodity trade option' and is regulated as DFA-lite.35 If not, it is considered a commodity option and subject to the full panoply of DFA regulation as a swap.

 The trade option rule refers to an 'offeree' and an 'offeror' of the option, which do not necessarily mean buyer (or holder) and seller.
 The offeree must be, and seem to be, a commercial user.36 The offeror must be a commercial user or 'eligible contract participant'.37 Since it is unclear which is which, it helps a contract to be a trade option or DFA-lite swap (good) – and not a commodity option or full DFA swap (bad) – if the parties each are, and represent that they are, eligible contract participants.